latimer-lang/site/docs/introduction/getting-started.md

 If you’re stuck or have questions, there are a few ways to get support:
 - Browse or post in [GitHub Discussions](https://github.com/latimer-lang/latimer/discussions) — Ask for help, share ideas, or show off what you're building.
 - Open an issue on [GitHub Issues](https://github.com/latimer-lang/latimer/issues) — If you think you’ve found a bug or something’s not working as expected.
-- Read the full documentation — You might find what you’re looking for in the language guide or standard library docs.
+- Read the full documentation — You might find what you’re looking for in the language guide or native functions docs.

 Latimer is being built in the open, so don’t hesitate to reach out or contribute!